nikita-olechko/Backtesting-Trading-Strategies/README.md

 # Features:

 Allows for custom trading strategies
-Modular design to accommodate various order types and quantities Supports limit and stop-loss orders in addition to market orders Capable of running multiple backtests with different strategies simultaneously Includes a sample testing strategy based on 60-period SMA
+Accesses completely up-to-date historical data from Interactive Brokers (IBKR) Modular design to accommodate various order types and quantities Supports limit and stop-loss orders in addition to market orders (and any custom order) Capable of running multiple backtests with different strategies simultaneously Includes a sample testing strategy based on 60-period SMA